Skip to content

 Chrome extension, plagiarism checker, API access, integrations

-Basic free plan for scanning up to 10,000 words per month; premium plans from $10/month
+Basic free plan for scanning up to 10,000 words per month; premium plans start at $10/month

 Smodin